BoltonBailey/formal-snarks-project/README.md

 This project didn't fully make the transistion to Lean 4 at the time the rest of the ecosystem did.
 With Claude Fable available again, I've used it to restore the project to a building state.

-Here are some next steps that I'd like to accomplish if I have time
+Here are some next steps that I'd like to accomplish if I have time:

 - [ ] Reengineer all polynomials to use the computable polynomial framework (partially done).
-- [ ] Reformulate the core soundness proving tactic into a computable non-meta function that analyses a straightforward Linear PCP SNARK scheme and decides if it is sound, (or at least outputs the core ideal membership test problem(s)).
+- [ ] Reformulate the core soundness proving tactic into a computable non-meta function that analyzes a straightforward Linear PCP SNARK scheme and decides if it is sound, (and/or at least outputs the core ideal membership test problem(s)).
-- [ ] Hook up Lean SMT or another tactic to resolve these membership tests.
+- [ ] Hook up [Lean-SMT](https://github.com/ufmg-smite/lean-smt) or another tactic to resolve these membership tests.
+  - [ ] This will require bumping Lean-SMT to a new toolchain.
   - [ ] Formulate the Grobner basis problem instances for all of the SNARKs into a standard SMT format for benchmarking purposes.
+- [ ] Introduce different models for Type I and Type III groups (Type II as well?) and duplicate SNARKs to prove sound in each model where soundness holds.